How to Make and Can Spaghetti Sauce From Scratch

 - Pour sauce into quart ball jars and process for 30 minutes in a water bath canner.
 Label jars and store for up to 1 year.

-To Make Tomato Soup from Juice
+How to Make Tomato Soup From Juice

-To Use Sauce
+How to Use the Sauce

 |Serving size: 1/2 Cup sauce without meat|

 |% Daily Value *|

 |Carbohydrates 7 g||2%|

 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

 © 2013 Sarah